fuse-box/fuse-box/README.md

 It behaves exactly the same in browser and on server, including circular dependencies resolution.
 Surely, it works in node as well.

+### Full npm compatibility

+When developing FuseBox we took it real serious.
+The bundler supports everything that require/import statement does.
+Scoped repositories, partial requires, *extension probing*,  __conflicting versions__!
+Yep, if you have 2 libraries that use different version of lodash, FuseBox will resolve it.
+And bundle both (i would not use these libs tho, but still serious business)

+It does even more than that!
+Some improvements like [tilde](#point-to-the-root) `~` support, to make your life easier, lazy loading. `FuseBox.import("./file_not_in_a_bundle.js", (module) => {})`.
+And yes, it works on server.

 # Let's Fuse